Infumia/templator/README.md

 # templator
-Project layout templater for various kind of project types.
+A Gradle plugin that generate project layouts for various kind of project types.